Bug-Busters-2025/Bug_Busters-SOEN341_Project_F25/Documentation/Contributions/PROJECTCONTRIBUTIONS.md

 - Helped maintain overall project organization by ensuring documentation, wiki pages, and meeting notes were up-to-date and properly formatted.
 - Contributed to integration testing by validating that newly added features worked smoothly with existing components.

+### Conrad Tcheuffa (Conradtch07)

+- I found the idea for the new feature (subscription to organizers feature) for the sprint 4
+- I implemented the user saved event page and functionality
+- I made the project architecture diagram to show the different components of the system
+- I updated the project architecture diagram to show the interactions with the database